-There are three different levels of services you could obtain from a certified public accountant.
-These are referred to as compilation, review, and audit.
+There are four different levels of services you could obtain from a certified public accountant.
+These are referred to as audit, review, compilation, and preparation.

 Financial statements are presented on the basis of some set of accounting rules.
 This is referred to as the financial reporting framework.